Russell Wilson and the Seahawks offense suffer an identity crisis vs. Giants: ‘It was one of those days’

 Most glaringly, as Carroll and Wilson both noted, the Seahawks struggled in key situational downs: They were just 4 for 13 on third downs and failed to finish off their promising first drive when they reached the red zone.

 “We’re continuing to have trouble on third down,” Carroll said.
 “It’s really hard to overcome that. … If you’re not doing well in first and second down.
-And first a second down was very quiet for us.”
+And first and second down was very quiet for us.”

 Carroll has been open in the past couple of weeks about his desire for the offense to have more balance in the offense, particularly after Wilson combined for 10 turnovers during the four-game midseason stretch in which the Seahawks went 1-3.

-He would like the run game more now that Chris Carson and Carlos Hyde are healthy again.
+He would like to use the run game more now that Chris Carson and Carlos Hyde are healthy again.
 Or close to healthy, anyway.
 Carroll acknowledged that Carson, in particular, isn’t 100% healthy yet from the foot injury that kept him out for a month.

 Carson had 13 carries for 65 yards against the Giants and hauled in Wilson’s lone touchdown pass, a 28-yarder in the fourth quarter to cut Seattle’s deficit to 17-12.